 6. Corbit-Sharp House

-Home to Quaker abolitionists, the Corbit-Sharp House played a role in helping slaves escape in the 1840s.
+Home to Quaker abolitionists, the Corbit-Sharp House played a role in helping enslaved people escape in the 1840s.
 Visitors can tour the house through the Historic Odessa Foundation and see the exhibit Freedom Seekers: The Odessa Story, which highlights how both Quaker abolitionists and the state’s free Black communities aided enslaved people escaping via the Underground Railroad route.

 7. Tubman-Garrett Riverfront Park